mnemnion/sandbox/elf.md

 I not only do not care, I am actively hostile to this point of view.
 Arrows are on my keyboard so I can move around; letters are for things that might be letter like in some way, like "S"aving a file or whatnot.

 So I've got hyper (aka "fn"), control, meta (alt/option/names-all-day), and command aka super.
 My general principle, as I make sense out of this mess, is that hyper is for me, command is for the Mac, and control and meta belong to the larger Emacs community.
-I'll fiddle with them, in particular, I do not need 90% of the control nav commands.
+I'll fiddle with them, in particular, I do not need any of the letter currently given over to navigation, at least the ones that overload the arrow keys.

+meta-etc moves by word as installed, which is great. command-etc need to be beginning-of-line, end-of-line, up-page, and down-page respectively.
+Control right and left should cycle focus through the visible buffers.